 Table of Contents

-1. Ingredients for this Roasted Pumpkin Seed Recipe
+1. Ingredients to Make Roasted Pumpkin Seeds

 2. How to Roast Pumpkin Seeds

-3. How to Clean Pumpkin Seeds
+3. How to Eat Pumpkin Seeds

-8. How to Roast Pumpkin Seeds Recipe
+5. How to Roast Pumpkin Seeds Recipe

 ingredients for a roasted pumpkin seed recipe including a pumpkin, olive oil, kosher salt, cinnamon, sugar, za'atar, sumac, and Aleppo pepper.

-Roasting pumpkin seeds should be simple: just use the leftover seeds from carving a pumpkin and a few pantry essentials.
+Roasting pumpkin seeds should be simple.
+Just use the leftover seeds from carving a pumpkin and a few pantry essentials.
 You only need three things:

 • Kosher salt: Season with salt to taste.
 Remember that the seeds can handle quite a bit of salt (just like popcorn).